Nemom

 Nemom is a suburb of Thiruvananthapuram, the capital city of Kerala, India.

 It is surrounded by Thirumala in the north, Malayinkeezhu in the north-east, Balaramapuram in the south-east, Kovalam in the south and Thiruvallam in the west.
 Nemom falls within the municipal corporation of Thiruvananthapuram, though partly exclusive.
 It is connected with Thiruvananthapuram, Neyyattinkara, Vizhinjam, Poovar, Kattakkada, Nagarcoil, and Kanyakumari through the main arterial highway National Highway 66.

 Nemom has a Government Ayurveda Clinic.
 There is a public market at Pravachambalam, about one kilometre away from Nemom.
 Vellayani Devi Temple is located in Nemom.

 Administration

-Constituency
+Parliamentary and Assembly constituencies

 Nemom is part of Nemom Assembly constituency and Thiruvananthapuram Parliamentary constituency.
-Shashi Tharoor, MP of Indian National Congress represents Thiruvananthapuram in Lok Sabha.
-V. Sivankutty, MLA of Communist Party of India (Marxist) is representing Nemom Assembly constituency in the Kerala Legislative Assembly after 2021 assembly election.
-He is also the present Minister for General Education and Labour, Government of Kerala.
+After the 2024 Indian general election, Shashi Tharoor, MP of Indian National Congress represents Thiruvananthapuram in Lok Sabha.
+Rajeev Chandrasekhar, MLA of Bharatiya Janata Party is representing Nemom Assembly constituency in the Kerala Legislative Assembly after 2026 assembly election.
+He is also the state president of BJP Kerala.
+A prominent voice in India's digital and economic policy, he is a former Union Minister, having served as the Minister of State for the Ministry of Electronics and Information Technology (MeitY), the Ministry of Skill Development and Entrepreneurship, and the Ministry of Jal Shakti.

 City corporation

 Nemom consists of 2 wards of Thiruvananthapuram Corporation.
-The 66th ward is named as Nemom and 67th named as Ponnumangalam.
-Deepika U of Bharatiya Janata Party (BJP) is the present councilor of Nemom Corporation Division.
-BJP's M.R.
-Gopan is the councilor of Ponnumangalam Corporation Division.
+The 54th ward is named Nemom, and the 55th is named Ponnumangalam.
+After the 2025 Kerala local elections, Sridevi S K of Bharatiya Janata Party (BJP) is the present councilor of the Ponnumangalam Corporation Division.
+Senior BJP leader M.R.
+Gopan is the councilor of Nemom Corporation Division.
 M.R.
-Gopan is the current Leader of Opposition in Thiruvananthapuram Municipal Corporation.
+Gopan is the previous Leader of the Opposition in the Thiruvananthapuram Municipal Corporation during 2020-25 period.